Triangle of U: Further relationships

-The framework proposed by U, although backed by modern studies, leaves open questions about the time and place of hybridization and which species is the maternal or paternal parent.
-B. napus (AACC) is dated to have originated about 8000 or 38000–51000 years ago.
+The framework proposed by Woo, although backed by modern studies, leaves open questions about the time and place of hybridization and which species is the maternal or paternal parent.
+B. napus (AACC) is dated to have originated about 8,000 or 38,000–51,000 years ago.
 The homologous part of its constituent chromosomes has crossed over in many cultivars.
 B. juncea (AABB) is estimated to have originated 39,000–55,000 years ago.
 As of 2020, research on organellar genomes shows that B. nigra (BB) is likely the "mother" of B. carinata (BBCC) and that B. rapa (AA) likely mothered B. juncea.
 The situation with B. napus (AACC) is more complex: some specimens have a rapa-like organellar genome, while the rest indicate an ancient, unidentified maternal plant.

 Data from molecular studies indicate the three diploid species are themselves paleohexaploids.

 Allohexaploid species

 In 2011 and 2018, novel allohexaploids (AABBCC) located at the "center" of the triangle of U were created by different means, for example by crossing B. rapa (AA) with B. carinata (BBCC), or B. nigra (BB) with B. napus (AACC), or B. oleracea (CC) with B. juncea (AABB), followed by chromosome duplication of the triploid (ABC) offspring to generate doubled haploid (AABBCC) offspring.

-In addition, two stable allohexaploid (AABBSS) intergeneric hybrids between Indian mustard (B. juncea, AABB) and white mustard (Sinapsis alba, SS) were created in 2020 by protoplast fusion.
+In addition, two stable allohexaploid (AABBSS) intergeneric hybrids between Indian mustard (B. juncea, AABB) and white mustard (Sinapis alba, SS) were created in 2020 by protoplast fusion.